NexaAI/octopus-v4/README.md

-## Train the specialized models
+## Train the Specialized Models
-Refer to the folder of `specialized_models` for the code to train the specialized models.
-We intend to support [Hugging Face TRL](https://huggingface.co/docs/trl/index).
-We choose this framework since we believe it is the most convenient for the specialized model training.
+For instructions on training specialized models, please refer to the `specialized_models` directory.
+We currently support training using [Hugging Face Transformers](https://huggingface.co/docs/trl/index), chosen for its convenience and robustness in training specialized models.
+Future updates will expand support to include LoRA training, training larger models (such as 13B and 70B), distributed training, and more.
+Stay tuned for these enhancements.

+### Recommended Training Procedures
+To develop your specialized model effectively, we suggest the following steps:
+1. **Data Collection and Preparation**: Collect a dataset specific to your domain.
+Process this dataset to ensure it is clean and free from inappropriate content.
+2. **Model Training**: Train your model using the Sparse Fine-Tuning (SFT) method.
+3. **DPO Training**: Prepare a dataset for Differential Privacy Optimization (DPO) and integrate DPO into your training regimen.